Children's Emotional Well-being

 Karen is not a therapist but has trained and qualified to provide therapeutic play and creative based interventions for 1:1 and group sessions.

 She is available to visit primary schools in Northamptonshire to lead 12 week programmes that she has developed to support children in a small group, to develop emotional resilience skills and 1:1 sessions for children managing grief and bereavement.
-She is also a qualified practitioner in the below therapeutic interventions.

 SandStory Skills® is a gentle, creative and innovative technique which supports self expression using sand, symbols and creative storytelling to promote positive emotional development safely.